bclins/bclins.github.io/spring26/math121/notes.md

 Examples.

-1. In 2004 the General Social Survey found 304 out 977 Americans always felt rushed.
-Find the margin of error for a 90% confidence interval with this data.
+2. A 2017 Gallop survey of 1,011 American adults found that 38% believe that God created man in his present form.
+Find the margin of error for a 95% confidence interval to estimate the percent of all Americans who share this belief.

-2. What are we 90% sure is true about the confidence interval we found?
-Only one of the following is the correct answer.
-Which is it?
-    a.
-90% of Americans are in the interval.
-    b.
-90% of future samples will have results in the interval.
-    c.
-90% sure that the population proportion is in the interval.
-    d.
-90% sure that the sample proportion is in the interval.

 3. About half of HSC students were born in Virginia.
 Given this fact, approximately how large of a sample of HSC students would you need to get a margin of error for a 95% confidence interval under 10%?
 <!--